New Madrid, Missouri: History

 In 1800, Spain traded the territory back to France in the Third Treaty of San Ildefonso.
 After trying to regain control of Saint-Domingue (the present Haiti), where a slave rebellion was underway, Napoleon gave up on his North American colonies, agreeing to sell this territory to the United States in 1803 as part of the Louisiana Purchase.

+By 1810, a fort, two blocks, and a portion of a third block was washed away by expansion of the Mississippi river.

-The area is noted as the site of a series of more than 1,000 earthquakes in 1811 and 1812, ranging up to approximately magnitude 8, the most powerful non-subduction zone earthquake ever recorded in the United States.
+The area is noted as the site of a series of nearly 2,000 earthquakes in 1811 and 1812, ranging up to approximately magnitude 8, the most powerful non-subduction zone earthquake ever recorded in the United States.
 New Madrid lies far from any plate boundaries, but it is on the New Madrid Seismic Zone.
 The major earthquake was felt as far away as the East Coast.

+Starting in 1838, New Madrid was on the Trail of Tears that saw thousands of Indians forcefully removed from Eastern lands and moving to Oklahoma.

 During the Civil War, the Battle of Island Number Ten took place on the Mississippi River near New Madrid.

 In the antebellum period, this fertile floodplain area was developed for cotton plantations, based on the labor of enslaved African Americans.
 They were emancipated after the Civil War and worked to make new lives.
 As whites struggled to re-establish dominance after the Reconstruction era, they intimidated and attacked blacks under the guise of Jim Crow laws, working to suppress voting and control their activities.

 Three African-American men are documented as being lynched by whites in New Madrid, the county seat, near the turn of the century: Unknown Negro, on November 29, 1898; Louis Wright, a musician in a minstrel show accused of altercations with whites, hanged on February 17, 1902; and unknown Negro, May 30, 1910.

 By the turn of the 20th century, some industry was being developed in New Madrid, which contained two lumber mills, a grist mill, a stave and heading factory, and a cotton gin.
 It was considered a rough town.
 There were four Protestant churches, two with independent African-American congregations, and one Catholic church.
-In 1900, 1,489 people lived in New Madrid; in 1910, the population was 1,882.